LaganYT/LTunes-Flutter/README.md

 - Ensure the full-screen player still shows the navigation bar at the bottom.

 ## Metadata and Downloads
-- Save song metadata (e.g., icon, artist name) as a JSON file when downloading songs.
+- Save song metadata (e.g., icon, artist name, ID, audioUrl) as a JSON file when downloading songs.
+- Display full metadata for downloaded songs in Library.

 ## Lock Screen and Notifications
 - Integrate iOS/Android lock screen and notification media controls: